-Design & Technology allows students to focus on different strands of Design such as; architecture, graphics and product concept design.
-Studying Design & Technology will equip students with the skills for careers in product design, graphic design or architecture.
+Design & Technology allows students to focus on different strands of Design such as; Architecture, Interior Design, Graphic Design and Product Design.
+Studying Design & Technology will equip students with the skills for careers in these areas.

 “The goods of today are the resources of tomorrow at yesterday’s resource prices” Walter Stahel

-In year one students will complete an internally assessed “portfolio of creative skills”.
-This portfolio is separated into a selection of live briefs completed throughout the year.
+In year one students will complete an internally assessed portfolio of work.
+This portfolio is separated into a selection of live briefs completed throughout the year which are recognised by Universities.
+They will also complete a series of sketchbook tutorials which will focus on typography and iterative product design.
 The entire course is immersed with sustainability and environmental impact, meaning all design decisions need to include this for the highest possible grades.
-Within the design section, they will use a range of graphical communication techniques to design concept buildings, re design branding and create graphic products.
 In addition to traditional designer tools like rendering pens and sketchbooks they will also explore industry standard software including Autodesk Fusion and Adobe Illustrator, Photoshop and InDesign.
-Finally, in year two, students will explore a range of different tools, equipment and processes in a brief of their choice.
-Here Students will have opportunity to develop their understanding of materials, commercial processes, quality and health and safety.
+Finally, in year two, students will demonstrate their knowledge in the range of different tools, equipment and processes to answer a brief of their choice.
+This allows students to tailor their outcome to suit their future educational or career pathways.